| |

 patience & meditation can be perfected.

-Relative Bodhicitta or Great Compassion based on wishing true cessation of
+Relative Bodhicitta is based on wishing

 understanding emptiness, understands & directly perceives the true nature